abecryptools/ACABELLA/README.md

                         Configuration file for the analysis type in ACABELLA JSON format
 ```

-For instance, to look for master key attacks we can use the following JSON input file:
+For instance, to look for master-key attacks, we can use the following JSON input file:

 ```json
 {